TommyP-7/NoGrindMod/README.md

 Below you will find all the changes made by this mod, segmented into categories.

+### Farming Changes
+- Greatly increased High Rune drop chances, but still maintaining balance.
+- Andariel can now be farmed for gems in the following way:
+  - Normal: High chance to drop Normal Gems
+  - Nightmare: High chance to drop Flawless Gems
+  - Hell: High chance to drop Perfect Gems
+- Hell Radament can now be farmed for Rainbow Facets.
+- Hell Duriel can now be farmed for Sunder Charms.
+- Hell Countess, Nihlathak, and Summoner now drop their Keys 10x more often.
+- The Countess can drop higher Runes in the following way (3 Runes guaranteed per kill):
+  - Normal Limit (Including): KO Rune
+  - Nightmare Limit (Including): VEX Rune
+  - Hell Limit (Including): ZOD Rune
+- Council Members in Travincal can now be farmed for Gold - they drop 4x the base amount.
+- The Cow King in Hell difficulty now has a high chance to drop the Gheed's Fortune Grand Charm.

 ### Gamble Changes
 - All item types can now be gambled (including Charms and Jewels).
 - Gambling now functions as follows: Normal items on Normal diffifulty, Exceptional on Nightmare, Elite on Hell.